pacifics/PassDao/README.md

 - Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.

-- RewardToken to voters by the Dao smart contract or to funders for private fundings by the funding smart contract.
+- RewardToken to funders for private fundings by the funding smart contract.

 - Transfer and TransferFrom for the transfer of tokens.